tayganr/pvauto/README.md

 * Applications or processes that need to publish or consume catalog events (i.e. Apache Atlas) in real-time.

 ## Streaming (Diagnostic Logs)
-Similar to other Azure Services (e.g. [Azure SQL DB/MI](https://docs.microsoft.com/en-us/azure/azure-sql/database/metrics-diagnostic-telemetry-logging-streaming-export-configure?tabs=azure-portal)), Purview allows exporting of event metrics via "Diagnostic settings" to sinks, such as Event Hub.
-[Available metrics](https://docs.microsoft.com/en-us/azure/purview/how-to-monitor-with-azure-monitor#available-metrics) include _Scan Canceled, Completed, Failed, Time Taken_ etc. Other relevant platform-related diagnostic events should also be available here going forwards.
+Similar to other Azure Services, Azure Purview can send platform logs and metrics via "Diagnostic settings" to one or more destinations (e.g. Log Analytics Workspace, Storage Account, or Event Hub).
+[Available metrics](https://docs.microsoft.com/en-us/azure/purview/how-to-monitor-with-azure-monitor#available-metrics) include `Data Map Capacity Units`, `Data Map Storage Size`, `Scan Canceled`, `Scan Completed`, `Scan Failed`, and `Scan Time Taken`.

-Once configured, as these events take place within the Purview Account, the platform automatically exports these events to Event Hub as a `JSON` payload.
+Once configured, as these events take place within the Purview Account, the platform automatically sends these events to the destination as a JSON payload.
 From there, application subscribers that need to consume and act on these events can do so scalably to orchestrate downstream logic.

 When to use?
 * Applications or processes that need to consume diagnostic events (i.e. Scan Failed) in real-time.